5 Things to Know About the iOS 14.5 Update

 Apple’s x.x updates almost always bring a mix of features, security patches, and under-the-hood improvements and that’s exactly what you can expect from iOS 14.5.

 We know that iOS 14.5 includes Apple’s App Tracking Transparency feature.
-Developers are digging through the first iOS 14.5 beta and they’ve found a number of changes.
-They include:
+Developers are digging through the first iOS 14.5 beta and they’ve found a number of change on board.
+Here are some of the highlights:

 - AirPlay 2 support for Fitness+.